jeffcharlesworth/practice_algorithms/README.md

 == README

 ## Purpose
-This repository is to explore different sorting and searching algorithms
+This repository is to explore different sorting and searching algorithms and explore benchmarking.